Our Staff

 His personal military awards include the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (three), and the Navy and Marine Corps Achievement Medal (three).
 He has accumulated over 2,500 total flight hours, predominantly in the SH-60B and MH-60R aircraft.

-Lieutenant Nick Gioia, USN
+Nick Gioia, Lieutenant, USN

 Surface Warfare Officer | nicholas.gioia@yale.edu